DHP-stottepakke/pages/pages/dmp_supporting_info/support_01_about_dmp.md

 For projects with information security requirements (e.g. dual use research, protection of intellectual property rights and/or commercial interests), the DMP itself could contain sensitive information.
 If applicable, the data management plan should not be published.

-### Did you consult with research data management experts?
+### Did you or will you consult with research data management experts?
 Find contact points and local and disciplinary experts under [Get local/disciplinary support](/pages/support_00_local_disc).